kingdido999/out-house/README.md

 Now you have our project running!

-## Database Configuration
+## Database Installation

-`npm install` to make sure we have mongodb installed
+`npm install` to make sure you have mongodb installed.

 Create a new directory `/data` for MogoDB data path: